Here are the African countries with confirmed coronavirus cases - Local News 8

 Here are the African countries with confirmed coronavirus cases

+As coronavirus spreads across the globe, countries in Africa are taking preventive measures to keep the disease out and many are showing a strong level of preparedness to counter its spread.

-There are now more than 100 cases recorded in 11 countries in Africa, according to figures from the World Health Organization.
+There are now more than 100 cases recorded in 11 countries in Africa, according to the latest figures from the World Health Organization.

 Egypt remains the nation with the most reported cases with 59, more than half of all confirmed cases on the continent.

-Burkina Faso is the sixth country in sub-Saharan Africa to report positive cases of the virus.
-The Democratic Republic of Congo reported its first patient Tuesday, a citizen who had just returned to Kinshasa from France, the WHO Regional Office for Africa tweeted.

-In South Africa, Health Minister Dr. Zwelini Mkhize said 3,642 tests have been conducted.
-The 13 infections all involve people who had recently traveled overseas, including a group of 10 people who returned from vacation in northern Italy in early March, the minister said.

-In Nigeria, a second patient was confirmed earlier in the week.
+A second patient was confirmed in Nigeria earlier in the week.
 The person became ill after coming into contact with an Italian citizen who had traveled to Africa’s most populous country last month, according to the country’s health ministry.

 The 44-year-old Italian man visited two states before he was diagnosed with the virus in late February.
 He remains in isolation in a stable condition, officials said.

-Health officials told CNN that Nigeria’s experience with Ebola has prepared the country for outbreaks like coronavirus.
+Health officials told CNN that Nigeria’s experience with Ebola in 2014 has prepared the country for outbreaks such as coronavirus.

 NCDC director Chikwe Ihekweazu pointed to the speed with which Nigeria identified and confined the patient as a sign the country is prepared to deal with the outbreak.